The Chocolate Soldier: Adaptations and song covers

+A one-hour radio adaptation, with John Barclay as Bumerli, Gladys Swarthout as Nadina, and Nathaniel Shilkret conducting the orchestra, was broadcast in the US on May 22, 1934, on the popular program Palmolive Beauty Box Theater.
 A 1955 television film adaptation also starred Stevens, with Eddie Albert.

 Nadina's aria, "My hero", has been performed by various singers.
 It was used in the 1950 film Two Weeks with Love, sung by Jane Powell.
 In 1955, actress Vivian Vance sang the song in the fourth-season episode of I Love Lucy titled "Ethel's Home Town".
 It was Troy Shondell's first single in 1958.